alexanderovie/datos/docs/classes/PageContentInfo.md

 > `optional` **header**: [`PageSectionContentInfo`](PageSectionContentInfo.md)

-Defined in: main.ts:174310
+Defined in: main.ts:182701

-parsed content of the header
+content of the header of the table

 #### Implementation of